garykac/woven/docs/rules.md

 MPs can be spent at any time during your turn.
 Any unused MPs at the end of your turn are lost.

+When moving, you may enter or pass through spaces that are occupied by other creatures without penalty.

 ## Casting Spells

 There are two parts to casting a spell: